Daniel-Abrecht/dpa-sso/README.md

 # Other things

-See also the other branches, there is an apache2 httpd auth module at the `libapache2-mod-auth-dpa-sso`.
-There is also a PHP counterpart at `sso-middleware-php`.
+See also the other branches:
+* `libapache2-mod-auth-dpa-sso`: An apache2 httpd auth module.
+* `sso-middleware-php`: A PAM auth module that checks permission tokens.
+* `sso-middleware-php`: standalone auth in PHP, mostly as a PoC.